jasandoval1/windev_training/advanced-io/iocp-read/README.md

-## Exercise: Reading a File with Overlapped IO
+## Exercise: Reading a File with an IO Completion Port

 This exercise introduces you to the basic semantics of asynchronous IO operations utilizing IO completion ports.